c-jain/React-based-stuff/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Before staring run `npm install` in project directory to install required dependencies.
+### Before starting the game run `npm install` in project directory to install required dependencies.

 ## Available Scripts